 (Below) But getting back to the 'Royal Scot' class, the first batch Nos 6100-6149 emerged in 1927, followed by Nos 6150-6169 in 1930.
 Rebuilding of the class began in 1943.
 The work included replacing the old parallel-boiler with the Stanier No 2 tapered boiler, a new double chimney and blast pipes, new smokebox and new leading bogie.
 The only significant part to survive from Fowler's original parallel-boiler design was the cab.
 Here, Crewe North's rebuilt 'Scot' class No 46119 Lancashire Fusilier is sporting its new BR number but retaing LMS lettering on the tender.

-(Above-Below) 'Royal Scot' class No 46115 Scots Guardsman is on a Manchester Exchange to Bridlington Party Special for Co-op Travel on 1st June 1963.
-Following withdrawal from traffic in January 1966 No 46115 languished for many years awaiting a decision on its future; now fully restored to working order the loco has become a major attraction on steam specials throughout the UK, including the Settle-Carlisle route...Barry Hilton's photo featuring No 46115 working a special on the northern ascent to Ais Gill summit appears above.
+(Above) 'Royal Scot' class No 46115 Scots Guardsman is on a Manchester Exchange to Bridlington Party Special for Co-op Travel on 1st June 1963.
+Following withdrawal from traffic in January 1966 No 46115 languished for many years awaiting a decision on its future; now fully restored to working order the loco has become a major attraction on steam specials throughout the UK, including the Settle-Carlisle route...Barry Hilton's photo featuring No 46115 working a special on the northern ascent to Ais Gill summit appears further up the page.

 AROUND THE REGION - 3